 The present investigation was designed to evaluate the antioxidant properties of three different edible insect species, viz., Anoplophora glabripennis, Lethocerus indicus and Vespa magnifica bought from three different markets of Manipur i.e, Nagaram Village (24° 49’ N latitude and 93° 57’ E longitude), Thangal Bazar (24° 48’ N latitude and 93° 56’ E longitude), and Bishnupur Bazar (24° 37’ N latitude and 93° 45’ E longitude).
 After the collection, the samples were washed and clean of dust before sun-dried.
 After drying each insect samples were crushed with mortar and pestle into a fine powder.
 The insect powder was then stored in airtight plastic containers for further analysis.

 The study involved assessing the antioxidant activity of three samples using the 2,2-Diphenyl-1-Picrylhydrazyl (DPPH) assay, following standard protocols.
 Initially, ascorbic acid was prepared in methanol to serve as the standard solution at varying concentrations (200, 400, 600, 800, and 1000 µL).
 Concurrently, a DPPH solution was prepared by dissolving 6 mg of DPPH in 100 mL of methanol.
-The prepared standard solutions were mixed with the DPPH solution, incubated in the dark at room temperature for 30 minutes, and their optical density (O.D.) measured at 517 nm using UV-Vis spectrophotometer.
+The prepared standard solutions were mixed with the DPPH solution, incubated in the dark at room temperature for 30 min, and their optical density (O.D.) measured at 517 nm using UV-Vis spectrophotometer.

 For the test samples, 2 mg/mL solution of each was prepared, and different volumes (100, 200, 500, and 1000 µL) of the sample extracts were mixed with 3 mL of DPPH solution.
-These mixtures were incubated at room temperature in the dark for 30 minutes, followed by O.D. measurements at 517 nm using UV-Vis spectrophotometer.
+These mixtures were incubated at room temperature in the dark for 30 min, followed by O.D. measurements at 517 nm using UV-Vis spectrophotometer.
 The DPPH scavenging activity was calculated using the equation:

 Radical Scavenging Activity (%) = ((AB-AA)/AB) x 100